 But the US military intervention further escalated the conflict, and the UN adopted the policy of silence.
 Ceasefire proposal was denied by the Houthis in March 2021, while in 2022 the attacks on civilians have increased.

-The Israel Palestinian crisis has been present for years, the suffering of the people is indescribable.
+The Israel-Palestinian crisis has been present for years, and the suffering of the people is indescribable.
 The normalisation of violence in non-European nations has limited media coverage.
-When the Taliban took authority in Afghanistan, the immediate rage all over the world was intriguing but as days passed by it has faded.
+When the Taliban took authority in Afghanistan, the immediate rage all over the world was intriguing but as days passed by it faded.

 The war creates sudden displacement, loss, fear and anger.
-No one wants to leave native land overnight, so why is there discrimination on which nations trauma and loss are important over others?
+No one wants to leave their native land overnight, so why is there discrimination on which nations’ trauma and loss are essential over others?

 Even the discourse of peace is manipulated for state politics, does the establishment of peace and negotiation demand violence as a necessary measure?
 Beyond race, terrain and politics, be they Ukrainians, Palestinians, Syrians or Yemenis, no one deserves oppression from fascist power.

 Source: The Washington Post, BBC, India Today & The New York Times

 This post is tagged under: Ukraine, Russia, Nato, Putin, Indians in Ukraine, Indian students, Ratan Tata, Air India, evacuation, Romania, Moscow, UN, Indian Embassy, Russia-Ukraine war, Volodymyr Zelenskyy, Indian flights, Vande Mataram Mission, Yemen, Israeli-Palestine, Racism, Western media bias, colonialism, civilized bias, discrimination

 We do not hold any right/copyright over any of the images used.
 These have been taken from Google.
 In case of credits or removal, the owner may kindly mail us.